The Attack on ISD - 2000

 If we're all figuring it out as we go, suggests Gayeski, our preferred teaching strategies should include things like coaching, open classrooms (instead of rigorously structured ones), and Web-based forums as opposed to pre-programmed Web-based instruction.
 In such forums, she says, “you start out with some information, but then you invite the learners to contribute their own ideas.” - The Attack on ISD

-Actually, the ISD process says that rigorously structured classrooms should be the last choice of instruction due to high costs and lock-step nature.
-As far as forum or pre-programmed instruction, ISD does not proscribe one or another.
-In fact, you generally have to use another model for the design of the actual instruction itself.
+Actually, the ISD process says that rigorously structured classrooms should be the last choice of instruction due to high costs and lock-step nature (see Choose Delivery System).
+In addition, you generally have to use another model that is plugged into ADDIE for the design of the actual instruction itself as ADDIE only outlines the basics of instructional design.

 Return to the History of Instructional System Design